How Does Berkey Water Taste?

-If you are reading this article, it’s likely that you are one of a small number of customers who report experiencing a metallic taste in the water from their new Berkey water filter system.
-While this is naturally concerning for anyone, there is probably nothing wrong with your filter.
-By following the proper procedures for initial system setup, we will show you how to get your Berkey water filter system producing the cleanest, best tasting water you can get.
+A small number of customers reported experiencing a metallic taste in the water from their new Berkey water filter system.
+Definitely an unexpected and unwanted taste.
+This is easily remedied and not a long-lasting issue.
+Follow the proper procedures for initial system setup for your Berkey water filter system producing the cleanest, best-tasting water ever.

 Full System Flush